ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+their lives were as active as our own.
+They
+passed away like a vapor, while Nature
+wore tho same aspect of beauty as when
+her Creator commanded her to be. -; The
 world will have the . same attractions for
 our children.
 Yet a little while end all will
 have happened.
 Tho throbbing huart will